 Q. How can I tell if a source is scholarly?

-A scholarly source is something you are wouldn't pick up and read just for fun; it is intended for educational or professional purposes, not entertainment.
+A scholarly source is something you tend not to pick up and read just for fun; it is intended for educational or professional purposes, not entertainment.
 It is written by a person with a lot of education and experience with that subject area.
 It went through a rigorous process of editing and approval before being published.
 It cites sources and lists references.
 It uses formal language without slang - often using jargon related to a specific academic field.
 It often is lengthy and doesn't have many advertisements, a lot of photos, or and less color than popular magazines.

 To learn more about how to tell if a source is scholarly, visit our Scholarly v.
 Popular page.